mm6/InternetOfThingsCourse/projects/project1/Project1_S21.md

 ## Project 1  Due: 11:59 PM, Wednesday, June 9, 2021

-### Programming a Particle Argon to report heartbeats to the Particle cloud and Node Red
+### Programming a Particle Argon to report heartbeats to the Particle cloud and Node- RED

 #### Necessary Installations